Data Stewardship

 B. Compliance

-ii.
-The university forbids the storage of highly sensitive data on any data storage device or media other than a centrally managed server approved for the storage of highly sensitive data or a secure networked file storage area.
+- The university forbids the storage of highly sensitive data on any data storage device or media other than a centrally managed server approved for the storage of highly sensitive data, services explicitly approved for the purpose and specific data classification through the Architecture Standards Review Board (ASRB), or a secure networked file storage area.
 If an individual is required to store highly sensitive data for a business need, that individual must obtain permission from the Chief Data Steward.
 The written request for authorization must state the unique business need, the type of data that will be stored, the type of data storage device that will be used, and the mitigating controls that will be employed to protect the highly sensitive data.
-The centrally managed encryption program is required for storing any highly sensitive data on any type of device or media.
-If the centrally managed encryption program is not compatible with the storage device or method, another mitigating control must be used and approved by the Information Security Officer.
+IT Security Office (ITSO) approved methods must be used to secure and store Highly Sensitive Data.

-iv.
-All individuals accessing university data at George Mason University are required to comply with federal and state laws and university policies and procedures regarding data security of highly sensitive data.
-Any university employee, student or non-university individual with access to university data who engages in unauthorized use, disclosure, alteration, or destruction of data is in violation of this policy and will be subject to appropriate disciplinary action, including possible dismissal and/or legal action.
+- All individuals accessing university data at Mason are required to comply with federal and state laws and university policies and procedures regarding data security of highly sensitive data.
+Any university employee, student, or non-university individual with access to university data who engages in unauthorized use, disclosure, alteration, or destruction of data is in violation of this policy and will be subject to appropriate disciplinary action, including possible dismissal and/or legal action.

 C. The Duties of Key Personnel